BrightspaceUI/labs/src/components/accordion/README.md

 # d2l-labs-accordion

-Lit-based widget that displays a list of collapsible components.
-When collapsible component is clicked - it expands or collapses the associated content.
+A Lit-based widget that displays a list of collapsible components.
+When a collapsible component is clicked, it expands or collapses the associated content.

 ## Usage